ciaeric/ciaeric.github.io/_posts/2019-03-07-powerapp-powerbi.md

 ### Prerequisites

- 1. **License**: PowerApp is user based license like Power BI, so you and end users all should have [Power App license](https://powerapps.microsoft.com/en-us/pricing/), only you have standard alone PowerApp license won't work, as the users need a license to "Run" your app.
+ 1. **License**: PowerApp is user based license like Power BI, so you and end users all should have [Power App license](https://powerapps.microsoft.com/en-us/pricing/), only you have stand alone PowerApp license won't work, as the users need a license to "Run" your app.
 2. **Gateway**: If you'd like to directly connect to the SQL Server, then you need to make sure the [Gateway](https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/gateway-reference) is correctly setup.

 ### PowerApp Design